-The following information is meant to assist you in filling out your application if you are unable to obtain counsel.
+The following guides and links are meant to assist you in filling out your application if you are unable to obtain counsel.
 This information is not legal advice regarding your case, and use of these resources does not mean that the Clinic is representing you in your case.

 Resources for Your Asylum Case